 For more information about the Belgian Royals, see here.

-Tagged Austria-Este, Economic Mission, Exhibition, King Philippe, Panama, Prince Lorenz, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde.
+Tagged Economic Mission, Exhibition, House of Austria-Este, King Philippe of the Belgians, Panama, Prince Lorenz of Belgium, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Mathilde of the Belgians.